bharadwajy/llvm-project/llvm/docs/DirectX/DXILOpTableGenDesign.rst

 Motivation
 ==========

-DXIL backend passes depend on the knowledge of various properties of DXIL Operations.
-For example, ``DXILLowering`` pass will need information such as the DXIL operation an LLVM intrinsic is to be lowered to, along with valid overload and parameter types etc.
-TableGen file - ``llvm/lib/Target/DirectX/DXIL.td`` - is used to represent DXIL Operations by specifying their properties listed above. ``DXIL.td`` is designed to be the single source of reference of DXIL Operations for DXIL backend implementation in ``llvm-project`` repo - analogous to ``hctdb.py`` for ``DirectXShadeCompiler`` repo.
+DXIL backend passes depend on various properties of DXIL Operations.
+For example, ``DXILLowering`` pass will need information such as the DXIL operation an LLVM intrinsic is to be lowered to, along with valid overload and parameter types etc. The TableGen file - ``llvm/lib/Target/DirectX/DXIL.td`` - is used to represent DXIL Operations by specifying their properties listed above. ``DXIL.td`` is designed to be the single source of reference of DXIL Operations for DXIL backend implementation in ``llvm-project`` repo - analogous to ``hctdb.py`` for ``DirectXShadeCompiler`` repo.
 It needs to have a rich